venkatraj/htdp/notes.md

 Computing happens by replacing body expression variables with argument values and as per laws of arthmetic

 ### Composing Functions
+A program rarely consists of a single function definition.
+Typically, programs consist of a *main* definition and several other functions and turns the result of one function application into the input for another.
+In analogy to algebra, we call this way of defining functions *composition*, and we call these additional functions *auxiliary functions* or *helper* functions.
+Simple Rule: **Define one function per task**

 ### Global Constants
+We can define global constant as
+`(define constantName Value)`
+The name of a constant is a *global variable* while the definition is called a *constant definition*.

+Rule: **For every constant mentioned in a problem statement, introduce one constant definition.**

 ### Programs
+There are 2 kinds of programs
+1. Batch Program which consume all inputs and produces output.
+It may contain main and auxillary functions
+2. Interactive Program aka event driven program such as a web application or a video player

 ## How to Design Programs
 ### Designing Functions